 - The role of the Marmot Tours guide is so much more than just a “van driving job”.

-- Behind the scenes of a Marmot Tours cycling challenge (sorry, “holiday”) is a well oiled machine; a Mother Ship headed up by James and a dedicated team of highly empathetic, down-to-earth, fun and passionate human beings who are intent on making sure they give you a holiday, you won’t forget.
+- Behind the scenes of a Marmot Tours cycling challenge (sorry, “holiday”) is a well oiled machine; a Mother Ship headed up by James and a dedicated team of highly empathetic, down-to-earth, fun and passionate human beings.
+Intent on making sure they give you a holiday, you won’t forget, these enthusiastic group of guides are just brilliant.
 There’s a meticulous attention to detail and pride in equipping us guides with all the right tools for running a good show…

 … Starting with giving me a sound co-guide!
 Every trip is run by two guides, each with their own van (more on these super steeds later).
 I can’t even begin to describe how wonderful it is to work with someone who is not only passionate about Marmot Tours and cycling, but also hardworking, a people person to a tee, but also from whom I can learn further skills and techniques.